hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Use common helpers wrt Jump and Call, whether direct or through if-conditional running.

 Add support for XCasting, so that one interpret the underlying data in the cloths of string or hex string or to trim a string or so.
+If reqd one can chain the xcasts. hex(trim(data))

 ### TODO